ashnilkumar/colearn/README.md

         'bglb': tf.FixedLenFeature([], tf.string)	# binary mask of background (height * width * 1)
 ```

-For the anatomical binary masks, the two channels (depth) is for the lung fields and the mediastinum.
+For the anatomical binary masks, the two channels (depth dimension of 2) are for the lung fields and the mediastinum.

 ### Training
-To train using default parameters use:
+To train using default parameters on a GPU, use:

 ```
 python3 colearn_cnn_petct_main.py \